VivixxHungryBytes/Alumni-Directory-Theme/README.md

 # Alumni-Directory-Theme
-php files for the alumni directory
+php files for the alumni directory.